DoSomething/communal-docs/Laravel/readme.md

 ### Standard Input

-We often provide source files for imports as standard input, to "pipe" the file into the command from your local machine -- and so we don't have to worry about hosting it somewhere on the internet.
+We often provide source files for imports as standard input, to "pipe" the file into the command from your local machine.
+This way, we don't have to worry about hosting it somewhere on the internet.

 Example:

 ```
 cat ../college-board.csv | heroku run php -d memory_limit=512M artisan rogue:groups-import --name="The College Board" --filterByLocation --app dosomething-rogue-dev --no-tty